crate/services-docs/docs/index.md

 ## About

-[CrateDB Cloud] is the fully-managed cloud database as a service offering by [CrateDB].
+**CrateDB Cloud** is the fully-managed database as a service offering by [CrateDB].
 With CrateDB Cloud, you can deploy, monitor, back up, and scale your clusters in the cloud – without needing to worry about database management.